 Charting fertility may seem like a hassle.
 Obviously, people have managed to get pregnant without the assistance of charts and graphs for most of human history.
 But by keeping track of a few different things every day, you can improve the odds of becoming pregnant.
 Charting involves:

 Knowing this information can make a difference.
 Though the average couple conceives after about five or six months of trying, people who know how to determine when the woman ovulates and who have sex regularly during that time boost their chances of conceiving.
 Charting can bring you more in touch with your body's rhythms, and it can be helpful to a doctor who may be helping you in your quest to get pregnant.

 Monitoring a woman's basal body temperature -- or BBT -- has been a time-honored way of charting and predicting ovulation, and it's helped many women get pregnant.
 However, recent research has shown that it may not be as effective as experts previously thought.

 Before ovulation, a woman's basal body temperature is usually about 97.0 to 97.5 degrees Fahrenheit, although those numbers can vary from person to person.
-During ovulation, your body releases the hormone progesterone, which results in a slightly raised temperature a day or two after ovulation -- usually by 0.1 or 0.2 degrees.
+During ovulation, your body releases the hormone progesterone, which results in a slightly raised temperature a day or two after ovulation -- usually by 0.5 degrees.
 Your temperature will probably stay elevated until your next cycle begins.
 If you become pregnant during that cycle, your temperature will stay elevated beyond that.